Active Substance: pembrolizumab

 What is Keytruda and what is it used for?

-Keytruda is a cancer medicine used to treat adults with:
+Keytruda is a medicine used to treat the following cancers:

 The medicine contains the active substance pembrolizumab.